rachelomo/rachelomo/README.md

 You made it here and I am glad you did.

-I am Rachael, a Full Stack Developer focused on helping businesses simplify operations, improve efficiency and turn ideas into scalable digital products people actually enjoy using.
+I am Rachael Adebisi, a Full Stack Developer focused on helping businesses simplify operations, improve efficiency and turn ideas into scalable digital products people actually enjoy using.

 I enjoy building systems that solve real problems, create smoother experiences and grow with the people using them.